jacoblebo/AttendIT/README.md

 ### Usage Details
   - User can login  with mobile device or desktop to confirm attendance
   - Instructor can automatically compile attendance
+  - The current instructor account has the following credentials:
+    - Username: admin@uncc.edu
+    - Password: 123
+ - The default student account has the following credentials:
+   - Username: test@uncc.edu
+   - Password: 123
+ - You CANNOT create another professor account, that action can only be preformed by a DBA.
+This design decision was made so that we didn't need to worry about figuring out who was a professor or not.
+Assumedly, if this platform gets adoption, we can request a list of emails and then run an Update-Select statement.

 ### Team Progress
   - Created Wireframe